Congregation Yetev Lev D'Satmar (Hooper Street, Brooklyn): Background

 Following his death in April 2006, Moshe's will supported Zalman, as did a Satmar rabbinical court, though supporters of Aaron dispute the validity of both.
-After a New York state court ruled in July that the dispute was outside of its jurisdiction, followers of Aaron, who, in previous years, had been excluded from main Satmar institutions—including the main Satmar synagogue on Rodney Street—and celebrated the High Holy Days in a large tent, started plans to build an alternative main synagogue.
+After a New York State court ruled in July that the dispute was outside of its jurisdiction, followers of Aaron, who, in previous years, had been excluded from main Satmar institutions—including the main Satmar synagogue on Rodney Street—and celebrated the High Holy Days in a large tent, started plans to build an alternative main synagogue.

 Construction

 In 2006, the synagogue was built in 14 days by a team of over 200 workers, including 125 employees and 80 volunteers.
-Workers worked 18-hour days, in order to have the building ready in time for the Jewish New Year, pausing only on the Sabbath.
+Workers worked 18-hour days to have the building ready in time for the Jewish New Year, pausing only on Shabbat.

 As a result of the rapid pace of construction, a number of the city's Department of Buildings rules were violated, including "working without a sidewalk shed" and "straying from approved plans".
 The department did not take action after two reports of unsafe working conditions, but issued a stop-work order after a worker fell about 20 feet from a metal structure on September 15.
 Nevertheless, work continued; according to the New York Sun, Jennifer Givner, a department spokesperson "could not rule out the possibility that the department had given the go-ahead to resume work", and the congregation denied that it broke any rules.